Satyam-Pahariya/Satyam-Pahariya/README.md

 - 👋 Hi, I’m @Satyam-Pahariya
-- 👀 I’m interested in Web/Software Development
+- 👀 I’m interested in Web,Software and Game Development
-- 🌱 I’m currently learning Node.js
 - 💞️ I’m looking to collaborate on Web Projects
 - 📫 How to reach me :- https://www.linkedin.com/in/satyam-pahariya/